mhannani/torchcutter/README.md

 ------------

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── Makefile               <- Makefile with commands like `make data`, `make train` or 'make deploy', ... etc ├── README.md              <- The top-level README for developers using this project.
     ├── data
     │   ├── external           <- Data from third party sources.
     │   ├── interim            <- Intermediate data that has been transformed.
     │   ├── processed          <- The final, canonical data sets for modeling.
     │   └── raw                <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs                   <- torchcutter documentation
+    │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── output                 <- Trained and serialized models, model predictions, or model summaries │   └── figures            <- Generated model evaluation figures │   └── models             <- Saves checkpoints
+    │
     ├── notebooks              <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                             the creator's initials, and a short `-` delimited description, e.g.
     │                            `1.0-jqp-initial-data-exploration`.
     │
     ├── references             <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports                <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures            <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt       <- The requirements file for reproducing the analysis environment, e.g.
     │                             generated with `pip freeze > requirements.txt`
     │
     ├── setup.py               <- makes project pip installable (pip install -e .) so src can be imported ├── src                    <- Source code for use in this project.
     │   ├── __init__.py        <- Makes src a Python module
     │   │
+    │   ├── data               <- data helpers; classes and functions
+    │   │   └── dataset.py     <- Custom PyTorch dataset
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+    │   │   └── get_data.py    <- Get data wrapped into dataloader ready to be used to train model │   │
+    │   ├── models             <- Model architecture to train
+    │   │   └── model.py       <- Model architecture in PyTorch
     │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py
+    │   ├── tester             <- Testing and make inference using the pretrained checkpoints │   │   ├── base.py        <- Abstract class for testing model
+    │   │   └── tester.py      <- Class implementing routines to make inference with a checkpoint
     │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
+    │   ├── trainer            <- Testing and make inference using the pretrained checkpoints │   │   ├── base.py        <- Abstract class for training model
-    │   │   ├── predict_model.py
-    │   │   └── train_model.py
+    │   │   └── tester.py      <- Class implementing routines to train the model
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       └── visualize.py
+    │   ├── utils              <- utility classes and function
+    │   │   ├─── io            <- Module for input/output operations
+    │   │   │    ├───  read.py <- Read from disk functions utility, like Read configuration file, ... etc
+    │   │   │    ├───  write.py <- write to disk functions utility, liek write to csv file, ... etc
     │
     └── tox.ini                <- tox file with settings for running tox; see tox.readthedocs.io

 --------